 - Nursing 324 Pathophysiology (pre-requisite beginning spring 2018)

 **NOTES: You must have a grade of C or better in all of the required science courses listed above.
-Anatomy and Physiology must have been completed no more than 5 years prior to application to the nursing program at the same institution.
-Students who have obtained a minimum grade of "C" in Anatomy and Physiology more than 5 years prior to application to the nursing program must either retake the courses, or demonstrate current competency by scoring 77% or higher on the Anatomy and Physiology section of the HESI Entrance Exam prior to application to the nursing program.
+Anatomy and Physiology I and II must have been completed at the same institution no more than 5 years prior to application to the nursing program.
+Students who have obtained a minimum grade of "C" in Anatomy and Physiology more than 5 years prior to application, must either retake the courses or demonstrate current competency by scoring 77% or higher on the Anatomy and Physiology section of the HESI Entrance Exam prior to application to the nursing program.

-Students applying for nursing must have a minimum overall GPA of 2.75.
-Students with prior degrees whose overall GPA is less than 2.75 but who have a GPA over 2.75 in the above classes can apply for an exception to this requirement.
-The exemption (if granted) allows the admissions committee to consider only the above classes when calculating the student’s overall GPA.
-The exception is not automatically granted and it is up to the admissions committee to grant or deny this appeal.
+Students applying for the BSN program must have a minimum overall GPA of 2.75.
+Students with prior degrees whose overall GPA is less than 2.75 but who have a GPA over 2.75 in the above classes, can request an exception to this requirement.
+The exception (if granted) allows the admissions committee to consider only the above classes, that must be complete, when calculating the student’s overall GPA.
+The exception is not automatically granted and it is up to the admissions committee to grant or deny this request.

-You must have completed at least 3 out of the 4 sciences classes at the time of application to the program, as grades in these classes are part of the admissions formula.
+You must have completed at least 11 out of the 16 hours of the science classes at the time of application to the program, as grades in these classes are part of the admissions formula.
 This does not apply to students asking for the GPA exception mentioned above (all pre-requisite courses must be complete for the exception).
 You must also have completed the HESI exam at the time of application to the program.
 Application Deadlines are posted on the BSN program page

 Application & Deadlines